Christmas Gingerbread With Candied Lemon And Orange Peel

 Variations

-• Add 1 tbsp cocoa powder for a deeper, more complex flavor.
+• Add 1 tbsp cocoa powder for a deeper, richer flavor.

-• Add 1 small grated apple and reduce the milk slightly for a juicier, more tender loaf.
+• Stir in 1 small grated apple and reduce the milk slightly for a juicier, more tender loaf.

-• Use orange extract instead of vanilla for a more festive aroma.
+• Use orange extract instead of vanilla for an even more festive aroma.

-• Stir in 1 tbsp finely chopped dark chocolate for occasional richness without much added sugar.
+• Fold in 1 tbsp finely chopped dark chocolate for occasional richness without much added sugar.